Room Run Railroad: History

 In 1814, Room Run coal was shipped to a mill owned by Josiah White and Erskine Hazard at the falls of the Schuylkill River in Philadelphia.
-White and Hazard became investors in Lehigh Coal Mining Company, eventually becoming part of its successor companies’ management.
+White and Hazard became investors in the Lehigh Coal Mining Company, eventually becoming part of its successor companies’ management.

-When White was acting manager of the Lehigh Coal & Navigation Company in 1830, he convinced the his board to develop the Room Run Mine to increase production substantially adding to Lehigh’s other mine in the area at Summit Hill.
+While White was acting manager of the Lehigh Coal & Navigation Company in 1830, he convinced his board to develop the Room Run Mine to increase production substantially adding to Lehigh’s other mine in the area at Summit Hill.
 White also determined that coal closer to the Lehigh River at Room Run Mine could be more economical since it had its own railroad to deliver coal to Lausanne, rather than transporting it to Summit Hill and then shipping it over the new existing gravity railway in use there.
 The work was authorized in late 1830.

-Room Run Railroad

 Construction of the project began in 1831.
 Work was suspended later that year to wait for some work on the Delaware and Morris Canals to be completed.
 Work resumed in May 1832 and the railroad was completed in 1833.
 In 1833, over 21,000 tons of anthracite coal was transported over the just completed railroad.